flepault/perso/MassEngineProcessor/docs/PostGMDProcessor_README.txt

 # LOG LEVEL #
 #############

-To increase log level from INFO to DEBUG, you can replace:
+To increase log level from INFO to DEBUG, you can update LOG_LEVEL value in following files:
-- postgmdprocessor.ongoing.info by postgmdprocessor.ongoing.debug
-- postgmdprocessor.daily.info by postgmdprocessor.daily.debug

-in following files:
 - startOnGoingPostGMDProcessor.sh
 - startDailyPostGMDProcessor.sh